International Money Transfer Limits: Complete Guide [2026]

 In branch SWIFT transfer limits

-Specialist services like Wise and OFX have no branches, but do offer high value – or even unlimited – payments online and in-app, with all legal processes and verification checks carried out digitally.
+Specialist services like Wise and OFX have no branches, but offer high-value — or even unlimited — transfers online and in-app, with all compliance checks carried out digitally.

 International ACH limits